discreetlogcontracts/dlcspecs/NumericOutcome.md

 The second integer is called `outcome_payout` and is set equal to the local party's payout should `event_outcome` be signed which corresponds to a y-coordinate on the payout curve.

-`num_precision_ranges` is the number of precision ranges specified in this function and can be zero in which case a precision of `1` is used everywhere.
-Each serialized precision range consists of two `bigsize` integers.

-The first integer is called `begin_range` and refers to the x-coordinate (`event_outcome`) at which this range begins.
-The second integer is called `precision` and contains the precision modulus to be used in this range.

 #### Requirements

 * `num_pts` MUST be at least `2`.
 * `event_outcome` MUST strictly increase.
   If a discontinuity is desired, a sequential `event_outcome` should be used in the second point.
   This is done to avoid ambiguity about the value at a discontinuity.
-* `begin_range_1`, if it exists, MUST be non-negative.
-* `begin_range` MUST strictly increase.

 ### General Function Evaluation

-blah blah blah Lagrange Interpolation link blah blah blah there are alternative ways of doing interpolation computation like Vandermonde matrix and other ways blah blah blah just make sure not to use an approximation algorithm that will be off by more than the precision
+blah blah blah Lagrange Interpolation link blah blah blah there are alternative ways of doing interpolation computation like Vandermonde matrix or Divided Differences and other ways blah blah blah just make sure not to use an approximation algorithm that will be off by more than the precision

 Given a potential `event_outcome` compute the `outcome_payout` as follows: